WASHINGTON

 Lastly Moulton Falls, roughly 30 minutes from La Center, is where we have hiked the most.
 Bailey and I have explored multiple trails in this area.
 There are multiple waterfalls, abandoned railroad tracks, a 60 foot bridge over a canyon, and various hiking trails.
 This area is absolutely beautiful!

-Seeing as Spokane is six hours from home, we don’t spend a ton of time here.
-However, when we do travel to Spokane all of our trips seem to center around Riverfront Park.
+FAVORITE CITIES & EXPERIENCES: Spokane is located six hours from our home.
+As a result I didn’t grow up spending much time over there.
+However since my daughter decided to attend Eastern Washington University, we have spent a lot more time in this region of late.
+Nearly all of our trips seem to center around Riverfront Park.
 There are miles of paved paths around the river which flows through downtown.
-Our favorites are the massive radio flyer wagon that is a children’s slide and the billy goat garbage disposal.
+Our favorite locations to visit are the massive radio flyer wagon, that is a children’s slide, and the billy goat garbage disposal.

 Spokane Falls is located on the west side of the park and is advertised as the “largest urban waterfall in the United States.”

-Their are multiple downtown Davenport Hotel locations.
-We have stayed at the historic and classy Davenport Hotel as well as the practical Steam Plant Hotel.
+There are multiple downtown Davenport Hotel locations.
+We have stayed at the historic and classy Davenport Hotel, as well as the practical Steam Plant Hotel.
 Both met our needs, but man we sure did enjoy the elegant and timeless Davenport.

-Restaurants we have eaten at and would recommend are, Steam Plant Restaurant and Brew Pub, Clinkerdagger, Steelhead Bar & Grille, The Satellite Diner and Lounge, Purgatory Craft Beer and Whiskey, The Peacock Room Lounge, The People’s Waffle, The Rusty Moose and the Baby Bar.
+RESTAURANTS: Restaurants we have eaten at and would recommend are, Steam Plant Restaurant and Brew Pub, Clinkerdagger, Steelhead Bar & Grille, The Satellite Diner and Lounge, Purgatory Craft Beer and Whiskey, The Peacock Room Lounge, The People’s Waffle, Molly’s Family Restaurant, The Rusty Moose and the Baby Bar.
 While these were our favorites, there are many fine establishments in downtown Spokane.
 Just be aware of your surroundings as the homeless population has ballooned of late.
-In Cheney, we have eaten at and would recommend the Farmhouse Cafe, Barrelhouse Pub and Pizza, and The Mason Jar.
+In Cheney, we have eaten at the Farmhouse Cafe, Barrelhouse Pub and Pizza, and The Mason Jar.

 Grand Coulee Dam, two hours west of Spokane, is the most powerful dam in the United States.
 It was completed in 1942 and provides power to eight states and Canada.
 In the summer you can watch a free 30-minute laser light show dance off the concrete.